MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 It's your responsibility to:

+- Receive consent from your users to collect and allow Microsoft to process the device fingerprinting data.
 - Inform your customers of your data processing practices by, for example, disclosing the data that you collect and how it's used.
 - Disclose your use of third parties working on your behalf to process the data you collect, including Fraud Protection service providers.
 - Comply with all laws and regulations applicable to its use of Fraud Protection, including data protection laws.